kkredit/incident-response-procedure/README.md

 and coordinate to block the offending IP addresses before they reach the web server.

 #### 2.2.1.3 Post-incident Procedures

+Follow the steps in 2.1.4.
+Specific actions to take following a DDOS attack include the following:

+- If the attacking party or botnet has been taken down, unblock the offending IP addresses after the attack has ended.
+- Reassess appropriate baseline bandwidth and resource allocation for internet services.
+- If critical services were interrupted for a significant time, inform customers of the incident and steps taken in response.

 ### 2.2.2 Incident: Insider Breach